rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_The_Cloud_of_Becoming.md

 ## [9] Pragmatic Alignment Checklist (v1.0)

-For those wondering how close they are to congruence with Civium principles, here is a working self-check.
+For those wondering how close they are to congruence with CoCivium principles, here is a working self-check.
 Mark each with: **Yes / Not yet / Unclear**

 - [ ] I acknowledge no being or belief overrides mutual consent.
 - [ ] I allow others to believe differently without needing to fix them.